Python: Causal Machine Learning with TabPFN#

 Imports and Setup#

 We start by importing the necessary libraries.
-Note that TabPFN requires a separate installation, see installation instructions.
+Note that TabPFN requires a separate installation, see documentation.

 For GPU acceleration (recommended), ensure you have CUDA-enabled PyTorch installed.
 Instead you can also use the TabPFN API Client.